Published: Oct 14, 2016

-Remember this novel?
-For more than a moment, this surprise bestseller — 11 weeks on The New York Times list in hardcover, another 7 in paperback, widely translated — defined “European” fiction.
+If you remember it, that’s not just because you have a good memory.
+This surprise bestseller — 11 weeks on The New York Times list in hardcover, another 7 in paperback, widely translated — briefly defined “European” fiction.
 [To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 Then I saw the Louis Malle film, starting Jeremy Irons and Juliette Binoche.
 For more than a moment, it defined “European” film.
 Though made in English, you half expected subtitles.

-Are movies powerful?
-Believe it.
-As I read, I heard Jeremy Irons deliver the lines of the narrator and Juliette Binoche speak Anna’s remarkable pronouncements.
-Spooky.
+To hear Jeremy Irons deliver the lines of the narrator and Juliette Binoche speak Anna’s remarkable pronouncements…..spooky.

-If you’ve never had the experience of “Damage,” it has my favorite kind of plot: simple and straightforward.
+“Damage,” has my favorite kind of plot: simple and straightforward.
 The narrator — we never learn his name — is an English doctor who has morphed into a highly successful politician.
 He has a creamy wife, an attractive daughter and successful son.
 His only problem is that he believes in nothing very strongly and isn’t really alive.
 Not that he knows any of that.

 Then he meets Anna, the first girlfriend his son has brought home who isn’t disposable.
 In an instant, he is obsessed.
 And so is she.
 The shedding of clothes follows.
 And dialogue like this: